-The separate amounts for breakfast, lunch, and dinner listed in the chart provide an outline of the maximum amounts allowed for M&IE. Reimbursements will be actual per meal expenditures up to the amounts published in the chart below.
+The separate amounts for breakfast, lunch, and dinner listed in the chart provide an outline of the maximum amounts allowed for M&IE. Reimbursements will be actual per meal expenditures up to the amounts published in the chart found on the GSA website.

-The table lists the six M&IE tiers in the lower 48 continental United States (currently ranging from \$55 to \$76).
+The table lists the six M&IE tiers in the lower 48 continental United States.
 Location-specific information can be found at GSA Per Diem Rates.
 The M&IE rate for the location will be one of the six tiers listed on this table.
-Find the corresponding amount on the first line of the table (M&IE Total) and then look below for each specific meal amount.
+Find the corresponding amount on the first line of the table (M&IE Total) and then look at the allowable amount for each specific meal.
 Meal expenses include all charges for meals, taxes, and meal tips.